bWanShiTong/reverse-engineering-whoop/README.md

 Next byte seems to be heart rate.

-Next 7 bytes could be some kind of integer, not sure what.
+Next byte seems to be count of RR values.

-Next 2 bytes are padding.
+Next 8 bytes seem to be corresponding RR values.

 Next 21 bytes seem to be some data: